qtnull/LightDM-service-check-control/README.md

 # How to use it?
 By default, the script should be runned <b>without any parameters</b> or it will return an "Unknown parameter error".
 <pre>desktop</pre>
-Bu running the script, the script will check if the service "lightdm" is running (or not), if it finds out that the service is running, it will stop it, if it isn't running, it will start the service.
+By running the script, the script will check if the service "lightdm" is running (or not), if it finds out that the service is running, it will stop it, if it isn't running, it will start the service.

 The program should output something like this: